Microsoft/azure-docs.pt-pt/articles/iot-edge/production-checklist.md

 ---
-title: Preparar dispositivos e implantações para produção – Azure IoT Edge | Microsoft Docs
+title: Prepare devices and deployments for production - Azure IoT Edge | Microsoft Docs
-description: Saiba como levar sua solução de Azure IoT Edge de desenvolvimento para produção, incluindo a configuração de seus dispositivos com os certificados apropriados e como fazer um plano de implantação para futuras atualizações de código.
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban